Pollinator (album): Promotion

 The band's performance at WTTW's Grainger Studio in Chicago, taped on December 10, 2015, aired on the PBS concert series Soundstage on January 26, 2017, containing the new songs "My Monster" and "Gravity".
 "Fun" was released on February 1, 2017, as the album's lead single.
-On February 8, 2017, it was announced that Blondie will join Garbage on the co-headlining "Rage and Rapture Tour" across the United States, which will kick off on July 5 in Saratoga, California, wrapping up on August 12 in Dallas, Texas.
 A second track, "My Monster", was released as an iTunes instant grat, and made available to those who had pre-ordered the album, on February 19, 2017.
-"Fun" became Blondie's most successful single in years, rising to Number 1 on Billboard's Dance Club Songs (Blondie's first appearance on that chart since 1995) and many charts in other countries.
+"Fun" became Blondie's most successful single in years, rising to Number 1 on Billboard's Dance Club Songs (Blondie's first appearance on that chart since 2003's "Good Boys" and first number 1 since 1995's "Atomic" remixes) and many charts in other countries.

 The second single, "Long Time", had its first play on Ken Bruce's show on BBC Radio 2 on March 21, and was released as a single on March 24.
 It was released on a limited edition 7" vinyl, as was "Fun", backed with non-album track "The Breaks".
 "Long Time" gave the band another Top 5 hit on the US Billboard Dance chart, their second from this album.

 Later in April two more songs were released: "Fragments" and "Tonight".
 "Fragments", released for streaming only, is a song originally written and performed by Canadian YouTuber and musician Adam Johnston, who releases music under the name An Unkindness, that gained much attention during the Australian tour and was released as a promo track on YouTube.
 "Tonight" is a Charli XCX penned track, sung in duet with Laurie Anderson.
 It was released on a limited edition 1000 copies one-sided 7" pressing, sold at Blondie's pop up shop at the Camden Market as a promotional single.
 This song has also appeared on the CD edition of the album as a hidden-track after "Fragments".

 On September 19, "Doom or Destiny" (featuring Joan Jett) was released as the album's fourth single, backed with a politically charged video directed by Rob Roth.